COVID-19 (Coronavirus) Information

 What is COVID-19?

-COVID-19 is a respiratory disease which has now spread to the U.S. It is mild for most people, but can cause severe illness and result in death for some.
+COVID-19 is a respiratory disease.
+It is mild for most people, but can cause severe illness and result in death for some.
 Older adults and people with chronic medical conditions, such as heart disease or diabetes, have the greatest risk of becoming severely ill.
-There is no vaccine and no medications approved to treat COVID-19 at this time.
+There is no vaccine and no medications approved to treat COVID-19 at this time (May 2020).

 - Avoid touching your eyes, nose and mouth.